tervahagn/SL-DC-garlic-hub/docs/how-tos/install-user.md

 docker restart garlic-hub-container
 ```

-## Admin User

-There is an admin user created:

-login: admin

-password: thymian

 ## Docker Volume Structure

 There are two `var` directories used as Docker managed named volumes:
 - One located in the system root
 - Another in the `htdocs` root (public)

-## Important Notice

-> **⚠️ WARNING: Testing Release Only**
->
-> This is a testing release and is subject to change.
-Please note the following limitations:
-> - No update migration is provided
->
-> **DO NOT use in production environments.**